 Tokyo Tower was completed in 1958 during Japan’s post-war reconstruction; its height, bright color, and role in broadcasting television to millions was emblematic of the direction Japan was headed and is a strong symbol of Showa-era nostalgia.
 Even as the city has grown up around it, Tokyo Tower maintains a magnetic pull on people’s hearts and eyes.
 Here are 36 decidedly non-professional pictures of Tokyo’s most famous (and favorite) structure.

-[The picture of the destroyed Tokyo Tower is a scale model from the 2012 exhibit, TOKUSATSU: Special Effects Museum-Craftsmanship of Showa and Heisei Eras Seen Through Miniatures at the Museum of Contemporary Art Tokyo (MOT)]
+Here’s a scale model of a destroyed Tokyo Tower from the 2012 exhibit, TOKUSATSU: Special Effects Museum-Craftsmanship of Showa and Heisei Eras Seen Through Miniatures, at the Museum of Contemporary Art Tokyo (MOT):